Morale Booster: Gear and Great Food

 Virginia Institute of Marine Science, College of William & Mary

-We are also joined by Tom Hiller and James Baxter from GeoAcoustics; they make a payload carried by the Icelandic AUV that can produce stunning maps of the seafloor.
+We are also joined by Tom Hiller and James Baxter from GeoAcoustics; they make a payload carried by the Icelandic AUV that can produce stunning maps of the sea floor.

-Finally, it appears after several false starts, that we will finally get our gear from Customs.
+Finally, it appears after several false starts, that we will finally get our gear from customs.
 The setback is a few days, but the logistics involved were complex.

 During our month-long stay in Bonaire, we are renting a villa.
-After receiving all the gear, the backyard of the villa turns into a beehive of activity.
+After receiving all the gear, we watch as the backyard of our villa turns into a beehive of activity.
 The scientists are hard at work assembling and testing gear in preparation for deployment.
 Susan acts as reporter for NOAA interviewing the science party about equipment and processes.
-Over the next few days, the hard, but fun work will begin as we start AUV and dive operations.
-Stay tuned for more from other team members!
+Over the next few days, the hard but fun work will begin as we start AUV and dive operations.

 Sign up for the Ocean Explorer E-mail Update List.